 Application and Award Processes

-All projects must apply for 9 Percent LIHC through Unified Funding which is an annual, regionally-based, competitive funding opportunity for affordable multifamily housing.
-It is a single, web-based application to access funding from multiple State and federal programs.
-The annual Unified Funding cycle is initiated by the publication of a Notice of Funding Availability / Notice of Credit Availability and Request for Proposals.
-More information on 9 percent LIHC and Unified Funding is available on the Unified Funding Materials webpage and the LIHC and SLIHC Program page.
+All projects must apply for 9 % LIHTC through the Multifamily Finance 9% RFP process which is a twice annual, regionally-based, competitive funding opportunity for affordable multifamily housing.
+It is a single, application to access funding from multiple State and federal programs.
+The 9% funding cycle is initiated by the publication of a Notice of Funding Availability / Notice of Credit Availability and Request for Proposals.
+More information on 9 % LIHTC and Unified Funding is available on the HCR Multifamily Development Resources webpage and the LIHTC and SLIHC Program pages.

-- Low Income Housing Credit (LIHC) Program information
+- Low Income Housing Tax Credit (LIHTC) Program information

 - State Low Income Housing Tax Credit (SLIHC) Program information